ElMehdiLebbar/SeuleJs/README.md

 # Seule's Attributes

 Now with seule you can manipulate the dom by calling Seule attributes directly on your html pages.
-Seule gives you many ways to handel it.
-Let start with the HTML DOM Style object:

-## Style object
-The Style object represents an individual style statement and has many Properties for more informations you can visit this link [w3schools.com/...style.asp](https://www.w3schools.com/jsref/dom_obj_style.asp)

-### initStyle()
+### setHtmlMethod()
-we can call all Style object Properties with initStyle on specific element
+we can creat a Seule attribute by calling the setHtmlMethod()

 ### Example